Program Rules

-From November 18, 2024, to January 17, 2025, it will be possible to register for the fifth edition of the Italian Cybersecurity Olympics.
+From November 18, 2025, to December 12, 2026, it will be possible to register for the sixth edition of the Italian Cybersecurity Olympics.
 The only requirements for registration are:

 Registration must be carried out independently by each student interested in participating in the program.